ArtemyAndrienko/skopeo/docs/skopeo.1.md

 Copy an image (manifest, filesystem layers, signatures) from one location to another.

+Uses the system's signature verification policy to validate images, refuses to copy images rejected by the policy.

   _source-image_ use the "image name" format described above

   _destination-image_ use the "image name" format described above